Thanasi Kokkinakis: 2021–2022: Return, Grand Slam doubles champion and ATP Finals

 At his next two tournaments in Delray Beach and Indian Wells, Kokkinakis lost in straight sets in the first round to Sebastian Korda.
 In the doubles at Indian Wells, partnering Kyrgios, he lost to eventual champions John Isner and Jack Sock in the second round.
-He eventually won a first round match in Miami against Richard Gasquet in straight sets, and saved a match point before recovering to upset 13th seed Diego Schwartzman in 3 sets for his first top 20 win since beating Roger Federer 4 years prior.
+He eventually won a first round match in Miami against Richard Gasquet in straight sets, and saved a match point before recovering to upset 13th seed Diego Schwartzman in three sets for his first top 20 win since beating Roger Federer four years prior.
 He beat qualifier Denis Kudla in the third round in a third set tiebreak to reach the 4th round at a masters for the first time since 2015 Indian Wells.
-He lost to 2nd seed and world no. 3 Alexander Zverev in straight sets in the fourth round.
+He lost to second seed and world No. 3, Alexander Zverev, in straight sets in the fourth round.
 In the doubles, again partnering Kyrgios, he reached the semifinals, beating Granollers and Zeballos a second time on their way.
 The pair lost to eventual champions Hubert Hurkacz and John Isner in the semifinals.

-Kokkinakis played his first clay court tournament of 2022 in Geneva, where in the first round, he upset Fabio Fognini in straight sets, then beat 7th seed Federico Delbonis in 3 sets to reach the quarterfinals.
-There, he lost to second seed and defending champion Casper Ruud in straight sets.
+Kokkinakis played his first clay court tournament of 2022 in Geneva, where in the first round, he upset Fabio Fognini in straight sets, then beat seventh seed Federico Delbonis in three sets to reach the quarterfinals.
+There, he lost to second seed and defending champion Casper Ruud, in straight sets.

-At the 2022 Wimbledon Championships he recorded his first win at this Major over Kamil Majchrzak.
-In the second round, Kokkinakis lost to number 1 seed and eventual champion Novak Djokovic in straight sets.
+At the 2022 Wimbledon Championships he recorded his first win at this major over Kamil Majchrzak.
+In the second round, Kokkinakis lost to top seed and eventual champion Djokovic, in straight sets.

 In Atlanta, Kokkinakis lost in the first round of the singles against wildcard Andres Martin.
 In the doubles, he won his second title with Kyrgios, beating fellow Australians Jason Kubler and John Peers.
-The following week in Los Cabos, as the 7th seed, Kokkinakis beat Fernando Verdasco in 3 sets before losing to Steve Johnson in the second round.
+The following week in Los Cabos, as the seventh seed, Kokkinakis beat Fernando Verdasco in three sets before losing to Steve Johnson in the second round.

 Kokkinakis and Kyrgios qualified for the 2022 ATP Finals in Turin as a result of being guaranteed to stay inside the top 20 as a pair and having won the Australian Open.